Aircoookie/WLED/usermods/PIR_sensor_switch/readme.md

 The info page in the web interface shows the items below

 - the state of the sensor.
 By clicking on the state the sensor can be deactivated/activated.
+Changes persist after a reboot.
-**I recommend to deactivate the sensor before installing an OTA update**.
+**I recommend to deactivate the sensor before an OTA update and activate it again afterwards**.
 - the remaining time of the off timer.

 ## JSON API

 The usermod supports the following state changes:

 | JSON key   | Value range | Description                     |
 |------------|-------------|---------------------------------|
 | PIRenabled | bool        | Deactivdate/activate the sensor |
 | PIRoffSec  | 60 to 43200 | Off timer seconds               |

+ Changes also persist after a reboot.

 ## Sensor connection